Open Source Licences Wars - Revision 2

 The Creative Commons Attribution (CC-by) and Attribution-ShareAlike licences (CC-by-sa) are considered free (but not GPL-compatible) by the FSF (see their licences page), while the Debian legal team concluded that they were not free up to version 3.0, which was.
 [DFSG-for-non-software]

 Another curious licence is the Affero GPL - - which aims to close the “Application Service Provider Loophole”.
 What it means is that if I install an AGPLed program on a public web-server and modify it then I must make my modifications public.
 However, the Free Software Definition , says that one must have “The freedom to study how the program works, and adapt it to his needs.”.
 As a result, I personally don’t consider the AGPL as free (because I may wish to run it on my publicly accessible web-server and modify it), but the FSF thinks otherwise.
-We have enough problems with the suitability of the GPL for embedded systems, that we don’t need to kill the prospering web-apps market too.
+We have enough problems with the suitability of the GPL for embedded systems, that we don’t need to undermine the prospering web-apps market too.

 [DFSG-for-non-software] I should note that I have issues with the entire Debian policy of including only free-as-in-speech material in their distribution, regardless of its type.
 I don’t feel that non-software-content (e.g: documents in human languages, graphics, audio, video, animations, non-code binary data, etc.) should be treated by the same rules as software, and even Richard Stallman said that computer games are morally allowed to have non-free graphics, sound, and plots as long as their engines are free.